Tonks89/Tonks89.github.io/software/index.md

 #### Tools: Python and Unity game engine

-This project was modeled after the "NASA sample return challenge", its objective was to enable a rover to navigate autonmously in an unknown environment by developing its ability perceive and decide.
+This project was modeled after the "NASA sample return challenge", its objective was to enable a rover to navigate autonomously in an unknown environment by developing its ability perceive and decide.
 To achieve this, two modules were developed: a perception and ad decision-making module.
 The perception module was used to detect obstacles, rocks (sample of interest), and navigable terrain based on computer vision techniques such as perpective transform, color space transformation, thresholding and distortion reduction.
 The following video shows how the rover is able to perceive the navigable terrain (blue), rocks (yellow), and obstacles (red) to update its worldmap.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/QTcLjp4bDvg" frameborder="0"></iframe>